scottgriv/PRG-Personal-Repository-Guidelines/categories/table_generator_guide.md

 - [Running the Workflow](#running-the-workflow)
 - [Resources](#resources)

-## Connecting Projects to the PRG System
+## Connecting Projects to the PRG Framework

-In order to get the **PRG** system to work, you must perform the following pre-requisites:
+In order to get the **PRG** framework to work, you must perform the following pre-requisites:

 ### PRG Connection File